Wanted: Wild Outside Participants, ages 15-18

 WILD Outside is a program developed by the Canadian Wildlife Federation and funded by the Government of Canada through its Canada Service Corps initiative, which also funds the CWF-lead Canadian Conservation Corps program targeting Canadians aged 18 to 30.
 The Canada Service Corps is a national movement designed to build a culture of volunteer service that empowers young Canadians to make an impact.

-While COVID 19 currently prevents participants from gathering together in person, that hasn’t stopped our WILD Outside facilitators from adapting our programming to bring people together virtually across the country.
+While COVID 19 currently prevents participants from gathering together in person, that hasn’t stopped our WILD Outside facilitators from adapting some of our programming to bring people together virtually across the country.
 We encourage interested youth to continue to register for our WILD Outside program; then join us as we connect online to learn about and plan conservation projects we can deliver once we get the green light to gather our WILD Outside participants together again.
 Nature has never needed young, idealistic allies more than it does right now, so be sure to register for a WILD Outside program near you!
 Let’s start planning for a brighter future for wildlife together.

 For more info or to apply:

 Please indicate you saw this posting at GoodWork.ca.